alexpilavakis/epic-repositories/README.md

     return $this->model->query()->where('user_id', '=', $user_id)->latest()->first();
 }
 ```
+### Functions that return a collection of results:
 For GET functions that return collections you can pass tags to `remember` function.
 Use `collection` tag or add a custom one or multiple ones.
 ```php
 public function getUserPosts($user_id)